-NOAA is involved in oyster restoration projects at a number of locations around the Chesapeake Bay, including several areas in the Choptank River complex—Harris Creek, the Tred Avon River, and the Little Choptank River.
-Updates on restoration progress in that area are available.
+NOAA is involved in oyster restoration projects at a number of locations around the Chesapeake Bay, several areas in Maryland's Choptank River complex (click for updates)—Harris Creek, the Tred Avon River, and the Little Choptank River—as well as the Lafayette, Lynnhaven, and Piankatank Rivers in Virginia.

 The video below shows what a typical prerestoration site looks like (video taken in the Tred Avon River, summer 2014), as well as two short video clips from a postrestoration site (taken in Harris Creek in October 2015 on a reef that was constructed in 2012 and seeded in 2013).